nonec/PactSwift/README.md

 #### Destination dir (recommended)

 Edit your scheme and add `PACT_DIR` environment variable (`Run` step) with path to the directory you want your Pact contracts to be written to.
 By default, Pact contracts are written to `/tmp/pacts`.

+⚠️ Sandboxed apps are limited in where they can write the Pact contract file.
+The default location is the `Documents` folder in the sandbox (eg: `~/Library/Containers/com.example.project-name/Data/Documents`) and *can not* be overriden by the environment variable `PACT_DIR`.

 ![destination_dir](./Documentation/images/04_destination_dir.png)